skip to main content

 Supporting local smallholders

-Oil palm smallholder farmers contribute significantly to the success of our plantations.
+Palm smallholder farmers contribute significantly to the success of our plantations.
 Cargill works directly with thousands of farmers to help them increase yields, improve incomes, and raise standards of living.

 Through a formal contract, Cargill shares premiums from certified sustainable palm oil with its smallholders.
 In 2011, PT Hindoli smallholders were the first in the world to receive their first premiums from the sale of RSPO-certified fresh fruit bunches which they produced.